West African Ebola virus epidemic timeline: September 2014

 United States On September 9, a fourth patient was removed from West Africa and placed into the United States.
 The doctor (whose identity has not been released) was working in Sierra Leone for the WHO and had begun treatment at Emory University Hospital.
 In order to recover from the virus, the patient was scheduled to receive serum from the British medically evacuated case William Pooley.

 Australia On September 17, Australia donated 7 million Australian Dollars to the British government, the WHO, and MSF for the purpose of aiding the countries affected by the EVD outbreak.
 MSF declined the offer, stating that military and medical help were more crucial to their effort than financial support.

-UN UN On 18 September the UN General Assembly and the Security Council approve resolutions creating the United Nations Mission for Ebola Emergency Response (UNMEER), the first time in history the UN has created a mission for a health emergency.
+UN United Nations On 18 September the UN General Assembly and the Security Council approve resolutions creating the United Nations Mission for Ebola Emergency Response (UNMEER), the first time in history the UN has created a mission for a health emergency.

 Guinea Also on September 18 it is reported that eight health workers and journalists were killed by villagers in Womey, Nzérékoré Prefecture; their bodies were dumped in a septic tank.
 They disappeared after a riot opposed to their presence broke out—strong animosity had been directed towards health teams advising villagers about EVD previously.

 France On September 19 the first French national to be infected with EVD, a volunteer nurse for Doctors Without Borders, is medically evacuated from Liberia to the Bégin military hospital on the outskirts of Paris.
 She later recovered and was released October 4.
 The death toll in West Africa is nearly 2,400.

 Spain On September 21, the second medically evacuated case in Spain arrived at Madrid's Hospital Carlos III.
 Brother Manuel García Viejo, another Spanish citizen who was medical director at the St John of God Hospital Sierra Leone in Lunsar, had been transported to Spain from Sierra Leone after being infected with the virus.

 Switzerland On September 22 a Swiss health worker was flown out from Sierra Leone to the University Hospital of Geneva after being bitten by an Ebola-infected child.